ClickHouse/ClickHouse/docs/en/development/adding_test_queries.md

 5) ensure everything is correct, if the test output is incorrect (due to some bug for example), adjust the reference file using text editor.

-####  How to create good test
+#### How to create a good test

-- test should be
+- A test should be
 	- minimal - create only tables related to tested functionality, remove unrelated columns and parts of query
-	- fast - should not take longer than few seconds (better subseconds)
+	- fast - should not take longer than a few seconds (better subseconds)
 	- correct - fails then feature is not working
         - deterministic
 	- isolated / stateless